Sole survivor of Australian mushroom poisoning grieves loss of wife and friends

 Poisoning survivor describes grief

-Wilkinson, a Baptist pastor, described his wife as a woman who took her faith seriously and was full of love, joy, peace, patience, kindness, gentleness, faithfulness and self-control.
+Wilkinson, a Baptist pastor, described his wife as a woman who took her faith seriously and was full of love, kindness, and self-control.

 “I only feel half alive without her,” Wilkinson said before weeping.